Alfredo Shahanga

 Alfredo Shahanga (born 14 April 1965) is a retired long-distance runner from Tanzania, who won the 1989 edition of the Vienna Marathon.
 In the same year he triumphed at the 16th Berlin Marathon on 1 October in a time of 2:10:11.
 Shahanga represented his native country in the men's marathon at the 1991 World Championships in Tokyo, Japan.

+Shahanga was an All-American runner for the UTEP Miners track and field team, finishing 3rd in the 10,000 metres at the 1986 NCAA Division I Outdoor Track and Field Championships.
+He left the school after the 1986 season because it was on NCAA probation.

+Alfredo is the brother of fellow UTEP Miners runner Gidamis Shahanga.
+He said of his brother, "I have always lived in his shadow".